 - Store in airtight container in fridge up to 7 days.
 Reheat in toaster or frying pan.

 Freeze up to 3 months.

 Savory VariationsCheeses: Try different combinations of shredded cheese, Parmesan, and chunks of cheese.
 Crispy: Add cheese to heated waffle maker first, wait 10 seconds, then add beaten egg.
 Can also add more shredded cheese on top near end of cook time.
 Less Egg Taste: Use egg whites instead of whole eggs.
+Make up for the lost yolk volume by adding equivalent in egg whites.
 Spices: Add favorite seasonings such as garlic, garlic powder, Italian, Mexican, Indian seasonings.
 Cheesy Jalapeno: Add 1 oz cream cheese per serving (softened enough to stir) and diced jalapeno.
 Omelette Chaffle: Add precooked diced onion, pepper, mushroom.
 Veggie Chaffle: Add finely chopped zucchini or broccoli with water removed.

 Sweet VariationsThere are many recipes online for keto desserts made with chaffles including strawberry shortcake, berry, oreo, pumpkin spice, cinnamon churro, and more.
 Chaffles can also be topped with butter, sugar-free maple syrup and jam.
 If you follow a low carb diet to regulate blood sugar or insulin issues, be sure to research the sweeteners and carb totals first.